WolfGames156/WolfGames156/README.md

 ### 📌 Philosophy

 - No ads
-- No trackers

 - Minimal UI, maximum clarity

 ---

-> *“Software is not a profession — it is a way of life.”*
+> *“Software is not a profession — it is a lifestyle.”*